SahilGopani/SahilGopani/README.md

 - 👋 Hi, I’m @SahilGopani
-- 👀 I’m interested in Front-End Development, CyberSecurity
+- 👀 I’m interested in Full-Stack Development, CyberSecurity
-- 🌱 I’m currently learning HTML, CSS, JS, CTF's
+- 🌱 I’m currently learning Node.js, Express.js, WEB-3.0
-- 💞️ I’m looking to collaborate on CTF Challenges and Some Front-End Development Projects.
+- 💞️ I’m looking to collaborate on CTF Challenges and Some Back-End Development Projects.
-- 📫 You can reach me through email: sahilgopani98@gmail.com, telegram: username: @clay_0192 /or/ direct link: https://t.me/clay_0192
+- 📫 You can reach me through email: sahilgopani98@gmail.com.
-- Discord: Username: Sahil Gopani#6014 instagram: username: ity_cytor
+- Discord: Username: Sahil Gopani#6014

 <!---
 SahilGopani/SahilGopani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.